-FDOT will survey for bald eagle nests during permitting and design.
 If a bald eagle nest is identified within 660 feet of the project, FDOT will initiate coordination with the USFWS in accordance with the BGEPA and MBTA and will adhere to the USFWS Bald Eagle Management Guidelines.
-Because this project will be consistent with the BGEPA and the MBTA, and since no bald eagle nests were identified near the project area, it is anticipated that the bald eagle will not be adversely affected.
+Because this project will be consistent with the BGEPA and the MBTA, and since no bald eagle nests were identified near the project area, impacts to the bald eagle are not anticipated.